East Lincoln High School

 East Lincoln High School is a high school located in Denver, North Carolina.
 It is a part of the Lincoln County Schools district.

+History

 The school was established in 1967.
-East Lincoln's team name are the Mustangs, with the school colors being orange and green.

 Athletics

-East Lincoln high school is a member of the North Carolina High School Athletic Association (NCHSAA).
+East Lincoln high school is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 5A school.
+The school is a part of the Western Foothills 4A/5A Conference.
+The school's team name is the Mustangs and the school colors are orange and green.

+Sporting achievements

 The East Lincoln football team were 2A state champions in 2012 and 2AA state champions in 2014.
 They won the 3A state championship in 2022.

 The Mustangs girls basketball team won the open class state championship in 1973.
 The softball team were 3A state champions in 2023.

 East Lincoln's boys swim team won back-to-back 1A/2A state championships in 2006 and 2007.
 Both the boys and girls cross country teams have won 2A state championships, the boys in 2009 and girls in 2013.